How to Counter Offer in a Salary Negotiation

 Unless it’s a very small startup, the company likely has a range for the role and the recruiter should know it.
 In fact, some states have to disclose the range by law.

-“Say, ‘No problem.
+Though if the recruiter says they don’t know the range, “Say, ‘No problem.
 I’ll send you an email follow-up.
 I’ll remind you of the questions, and then you can send me back that range.’
 Be firm, but not aggressive.
 You’re getting that range,” Andersen said.

 The reason the information is important is because if a company is offering you the top of its range — say $150,000 in a salary schedule from $100,000 to $150,000 — the only way to negotiate upward is to pursue a higher-level position.

-Conduct Comparative Salary Research
+5. Conduct Comparative Salary Research

 It’s best to do your salary homework ahead of any interviews.
 But if an employer presents a range, you should circle back to run comparisons.

-Many tech professionals undervalue their worth, especially at large companies in major market cities, such as San Francisco and New York.
+Many candidates undervalue their worth, especially at large companies in major market cities, such as San Francisco and New York.
 An infographic on Singh’s website shows that entry-level software engineers at Google and Facebook (who begin at level three on a payment scale system) earn roughly $180,000 in base salary, stock options and performance bonuses.
 By level five, which many software engineers hit within four years, that jumps to $355,000.

 Another way to gain an edge in negotiation is by talking to professional acquaintances at the company where you’re interviewing.
 College alumni associations and private social-network groups can often open channels of communication to people with firsthand information.

-Prepare an Organized Argument
+6. Assess Your Qualifications and Prepare an Argument

 For example: “I brought in XYZ clients.
 I closed this deal.
 My work has brought the company these perks, these numbers,” Zee said.